MazinOnsa/Cross-Domain-Unsupervised-Object-Detection/README.md

 ### Results summary
-• the proposed framework leverages the accuracy of the baseline FSD by approximately 10 to 12 percentage points in terms of mAP
+- the proposed framework leverages the accuracy of the baseline FSD by approximately 10 to 12 percentage points in terms of mAP
-• In comparison against the best performing unsupervised domain mapping algorithms in the cross domain adaptive detection, our framework outperforms these algorithms by 4 to 5 percentage points.
+- In comparison against the best performing unsupervised domain mapping algorithms in the cross domain adaptive detection, our framework outperforms these algorithms by 4 to 5 percentage points
-• In addition to the best performances related to mAP, we stated a relevant reduction in terms of DT time.
+- In addition to the best performances related to mAP, we stated a relevant reduction in terms of DT time.

 The code is available at